anubhavanonymous/WAG/README.md

 ```

 ## Note
-You can enter the phone number in both form
+You can enter the phone number in both format

 ```bash
 910123456789